plabayo/learn-rust-101/README.md

 - Build your own CHIP-8 (8-bit computer) interpreter: [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) (no Rust guidance, directly from the CHIP-8 specification instead, you can do it, I believe in you)
 - Build your own Ray Tracer (not a Rust tutorial, but can easily be implemented in Rust as well): [Ray Tracing in One Weekend Series](https://raytracing.github.io/) (fun if you always had the dream to start dabbling into the world of Graphics Programming)
   - <https://www.superperfundo.dev/?tag=ray-tracer-challenge> might be a useful blog series if you want a more guided approach on how you might make a Ray Tracer in Rust;
+  - <https://archive.is/t6Ifp> is an interesting article in this area as well, where it introduces you to a language called PO;

 Seriously though, do not consider the above recommended or mandatory in any way.
 If you however really like to develop stuff and you do like to do it extensively in your free time, then, and only then, I do believe that the above are a great way to really solidify your current Rust knowledge and give yourself a great (pragmatic) foundation.